The spatial distribution of Milky Way satellites, gaps in streams and the nature of dark matter: Results

 We first check the assertion that the model does not impact the host density profile.
 We computed density profiles for each of the 24 pairs of hosts, and calculated the ratio of WDM-to-CDM densities: we found that the median WDM-to-CDM profile enhancement at any radius is 3~per~cent, and 84~per~cent of hosts show a WDM-to-CDM enhancement of less than 10~per~cent at $r>20$~kpc.
 We then check the hypothesis that dynamical friction is similar for CDM and WDM subhaloes by computing the radial distributions of subhaloes binned by the gravitationally bound mass at accretion, $M_\rmn{A}$, instead of $M_{0}$.
 We define the time of accretion as the first time that the subhalo passes within $r_{200}$ of its $z=0$ host; for subhaloes that are within 300~kpc but never enter $r_{200}$, $M_\rmn{A}=M_{0}$.
 We plot the result in Fig.~\ref{fig:RDA}.
 Note that we use a different set of mass bins to Fig.~\ref{fig:RD0}.

 There is a sharp distinction between the different $M_\rmn{A}$ bins.
 The $M_\rmn{A}=[10^{10},10^{11}]$~$\msun$ subhalo radial distribution is steeper than the $M_\rmn{0}=[10^{9.5},10^{10}]$~$\msun$ curve, and decreasing the bin mass results in a progressively shallower radial distribution \citep[see ][]{HanJ16}.
 By contrast, there is no clear evidence for a systematic deviation between the CDM and WDM cases, which implies that satellites of a given $M_\rmn{A}$ experience a similar degree of dynamical friction regardless of whether they are WDM or CDM.
 There is an apparent difference at radii $<40$~kpc in the $[10^{8},10^{9}]$~$\msun$ bin, with WDM subhaloes 60~per~cent more abundant than in CDM, but the effect shrinks to 20~per~cent at the lowest mass bin.
 We have repeated this process with the peak mass, $M_\rmn{P}$, which we define as the peak mass obtained by each subhalo across its merger tree main branch, and we find the results are practically identical as for $M_\rmn{A}$.
+We note that subhaloes can survive more easily in the absence of a stellar disc: if a disc were to be included, the distributions would become less concentrated.
+Therefore our results can be considered to be an upper bound on the concentration of the satellite distribution.

 We emphasise this result with an image of one of our haloes, devised to show the distribution of subhaloes with massive progenitors.
 For each of the subhaloes located within 300~kpc of the host halo centre we identify its $z=0$ particles and label those particles with the subhalo progenitor's $M_\rmn{A}$.
 We then generate images such that particles whose progenitor subhaloes are more massive than $\sim10^{8}$~$\msun$ are highlighted in red/yellow while all other particles -- those that are members of the smooth halo, those with progenitors less massive than $10^{8}$~$\msun$, and those outside 300~kpc, are coloured in blue.
 We present the result in Fig.~\ref{fig:Imz0}.